Selena-JM/TumorEvolutionModelling_R_fr/README.md

 The goal of this project was to reproduce and analyze a model in a paper.
 The paper this project is based on is : [Can the Kuznetsov Model Replicate and Predict Cancer
 Growth in Humans?](https://link.springer.com/article/10.1007/s11538-022-01075-7)

-Everything is explained in detail in our report (in french), but here is a summary and a simple code explanation.
+Everything is explained in detail in our report (in french) saved in this repository, but here is a summary and a simple code explanation.

 ## Goal of the study